enspirit/yourbackendisbroken.dev/README.md

-# Your backend is broken, developer
+# Developer...
+Your backend is broken.

-As we've continuously worked on software for years, we've come to the conclusion that many teams could improve the quality of their software through a better design and black-box testing of backend components.
+Whilst continuously worked on software for many years, we've come to the conclusion that many teams could improve the quality of their software through better design and black-box testing of backend components.

 This repository contains the source code of https://yourbackendisbroken.deb/, both the website and the tutorial.